 We think that so many people are going to wait now and not go in 2020 and then choose 2021 instead, so between this and everything new, we should still see huge attendance numbers in late 2021 and into 2022.

-As far as we know, the Star Wars: Galactic Starcruiser Hotel is still on pace to open in 2021, but instead of early in the year, it now will probably be more of a Spring/Summer opening.
-This will be interesting to watch as we don’t know if the same number of people will want to pay for a “high-end” hotel experience like this, at least not immediately.
+As far as we know, the Star Wars: Galactic Starcruiser Hotel is still on pace to open in 2021 as far as construction is concerned, but will there be a market for it?
+This will be interesting to watch as we don’t know if many people will want to pay for a “high-end” hotel experience like this, at least not immediately.
+Our guess is this won’t open until 2022.

 So what does this all mean for you?
 If the new TRON or Guardians rides are a top priority for you, going in 2021 is an option, but you’re going to half to wait until the Fall to make sure they are open.
 The worst thing would be to book your vacation and then find out they are opening up the following month.